JortBox/Halo-FDCA/README.md

 - .reg file:<br>
 A DS9 region file with ragions drawn around contamination in the image, saved in physical coordinates.
 The schape of the region can be of any kind.
 A region file is not mandatory to be able to run the code.

-Currently, cluster characteristics such as location, redshift and M500 mass (R500 radius if availible) can be retrieved from catalogues on VIZIER.
+Currently, cluster characteristics such as location and redshift can be retrieved from catalogues on VIZIER.
 This automatic retrieval of cluster information is availible for MCXC, PSZ2, Abell and WHL clusters.
 A catalogue search is not always succesful, it is adviced to give the essential cluster information, redshift and sky location, as input.

 ### Settings
 Halo-FDCA is very flexible and has many settings that can be easily set by the user within the terminal using `argparse`.
 All possible settings and their use can be retrieved by entering `python3 HaloFitting.py -h` in the terminal.
 The help page will look like this: